Browse by Medical Category

 Dr. Lin attended St. Joseph's University and Thomas Jefferson University in Philadelphia, and completed a pediatric residency at Children's Hospital of Pittsburgh.
 After a fellowship in pediatric cardiology at UCLA, and additional training at the Children's Hospital of Philadelphia, she completed a genetics fellowship at the West Penn Hospital in Pittsburgh.
 From 1990-1994, she worked at the National Birth Defects Center in Boston.
 After a maternity leave, she joined the Massachusetts General Hospital in 1997, where she is a Staff Geneticist, and a Professor in Pediatrics, Part-Time at Harvard Medical School.

-Dr. Lin also works in birth defects surveillance, including the completed National Birth Defects Prevention Study and the new BD Steps program, at the MA Dept. of Public Health.
-She studies the prevalence of CHDs.
+Dr. Lin also works in birth defects surveillance at the MA Dept. of Public Health, Birth Defects Monitoring Program.
 She is also an Associate Editor of the American Journal of Medical Genetics.
 She is committed to teaching trainees at all levels.